A Generalization of Array Codes with Local Properties and Efficient Encoding/Decoding: Introduction

 Modern distributed storage systems require data redundancy to maintain data availability and durability in the presence of failures.
 Two major redundancy mechanisms are replication and erasure coding.
 Compared to replication, erasure coding can deliver higher data reliability with much lower storage overhead.

 There are many constructions of erasure correcting codes.
 In this work, we focus on {\em array codes}, which are a class of erasure correcting codes with only XOR and cyclic-shift operations being involved in the coding process.
-Array codes have been widely used in storage systems, such as Redundant Array of Independent Disk (RAID) \cite{Patterson1989}.
-Consider an array code of size $m\times (k+r)$ elements, in which each element stores one {\em symbol} in the array code.
-Among the $k+r$ columns, the first $k$ columns store $m\times k$ {\em information} symbols to form $k$ information columns, and the remaining $r$ columns store $m\times r$ {\em parity} symbols, encoded from the $m\times k$ information symbols, to form $r$ parity columns.
+Array codes have been widely used in storage systems, such as the Redundant Array of Independent Disk (RAID) \cite{Patterson1989}.
+Consider an array code of size $m\times n$ elements, in which each element stores one {\em symbol} in the array code.
+Among the $n$ columns, the first $k$ columns store $m\times k$ {\em information} symbols to form $k$ information columns, and the remaining $r=n-k$ columns store $m\times r$ {\em parity} symbols, encoded from the $m\times k$ information symbols, to form $r$ parity columns.
 The value of $m$ depends on the code construction, and the $m$ symbols in each column are stored in the same disk (or node) of a storage system.

-{\em Maximum distance separable (MDS)} array codes are a special class of array codes, where any $k$ out of the $k+r$ columns can retrieve all $m\times k$ information symbols stored in the $k$ information columns (i.e., providing fault tolerance against any $r$ disk failures).
+{\em Maximum distance separable (MDS)} array codes are a special class of array codes, where any $k$ out of the $n$ columns can retrieve all $m\times k$ information symbols stored in the $k$ information columns (i.e., providing fault tolerance against any $r$ disk failures).
+More generally, we define {\em $(n,k)$ recoverable property array codes} as the $m\times n$ array codes such that we can recover all the information symbols from any $k$ out of the $n$ columns, where the number of information symbols is no larger than $km$.
+When the number of information symbols is $km$, $(n,k)$ recoverable property array codes are reduced to MDS array codes.
 There are many existing MDS array codes in the literature, and most of them are designed to tolerate two or three failed columns.
 For example, EVENODD \cite{Blaum1995,Hou2018} and RDP \cite{Corbett2004Ro} are two important codes that can correct double disk failures.
 STAR codes \cite{huang2008star,hou2021star} and triple-fault-tolerance codes \cite{Hou2017} can correct three disk failures.
 Examples of array codes that can tolerate four or more column failures include Generalized RDP codes \cite{Blaum2006A}, Independent-Parity (also called generalized EVENODD) codes \cite{blaum2002evenodd}, Blaum-Roth (BR) codes \cite{Blaum1993}, the codes in \cite{hou2014}, and Rabin-like codes \cite{feng2005,hou2018a}.